bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 Firefox for Android4+iOS Safari1+Chrome for Android18+Android WebView37+Samsung Internet1.0+Opera Mobile12.1+

-[XPathEvaluator/createExpression](https://developer.mozilla.org/en-US/docs/Web/API/XPathEvaluator/createExpression "This method compiles an XPathExpression which can then be used for (repeated) evaluations of the XPath expression.")
+[XPathEvaluator/createExpression](https://developer.mozilla.org/en-US/docs/Web/API/XPathEvaluator/createExpression 'This method compiles an XPathExpression which can then be used for (repeated) evaluations of the XPath expression.')

 In all current engines.